turbinelabs/developer/reference/configuration.md

 1. Create a zone.

-2. Set up a Domain <my.example.domain> which is conceptually served by a single demo application.
+2. Set up a Domain <my.example.com> which is conceptually served by a single demo application.

 3. Create a Cluster, which is set of instances all performing a homogeneous set